ankurcha/stemcell/README.md

 ```

 ## TODO
-This tool is in pre-alpha and supports only a small subset of operations.
+This tool supports only a small subset of operations.
 Currently, the tool is targeted
 to be able to create vsphere templates for ubuntu and centOS 6.x.
 The following is a list of things
 that need to be done before we can call it ready for primetime (in order of priority).
 * Add Micro cloudfoundry build support